 L-Citrulline is an amino acid component of the urea cycle in the liver (along with arginine and ornithine).
 It is a nonessential amino acid which is commonly consumed as an exercise supplement given its purported benefits as an ergogenic aid.
 Good natural source of L-citrulline is watermelon (from which it was first isolated) especially its rind and some other citrus fruits.
-As a performance-enhancing athletic dietary supplement it is usually found in two main forms – L-citrulline and citrulline malate (CM).
-L-citrulline is the free version of amino acid citrulline, while citrulline malate has a molecule of malic acid attached to it.
+As a performance-enhancing athletic dietary supplement, it is usually found in two main forms – L-citrulline and citrulline malate (CM).

-It has been shown that 4 to 10 grams of citrulline malate is appropriate dose for improving exercise performance and boosting pre-workout NO levels .
+It has been shown that 4 to 10 grams of citrulline malate is an appropriate dose for improving exercise performance and boosting pre-workout NO levels .
+For reducing blood pressure doses around 3 to 6 grams daily seem to be effective.

 Citrulline vs. Arginine

-During high-intensity exercise, the concentration of ammonia (byproduct from muscle metabolism) is widespreading in skeletal muscles .
+During high-intensity exercise, the concentration of ammonia (a byproduct of muscle metabolism) is widespread in skeletal muscles .
 Citrulline supplementation may facilitate the detoxification of ammonia .
 Citrulline is easily taken up by the gut , and it has been shown that its supplementation is more efficient in increasing plasma L-arginine concentration than oral L-arginine supplementation [3,7], which is rapidly broken down in the liver before it reaches circulation .
 Upon stimulation, about 80% of L-citrulline is recycled to arginine by endotherial cells to produce nitric oxide .
-Therefore, it is a very effective precursor to arginine and thus holds great promise as nutritional pharmacotherapeutic treatment as well as bodybuilding supplement.
+Therefore, it is a very effective precursor to arginine and thus holds great promise as nutritional pharmacotherapeutic treatment as well as a bodybuilding supplement.

 Citrulline malate as Performance Enhancer

-Citrulline in the form of citrulline malate (CM) was shown to reduce muscle fatigue in animals [2,5,8] as well as humans [4,6].
+L-citrulline in the form of citrulline malate (CM) was shown to reduce muscle fatigue in animals [2,5,8] as well as humans [4,6].
 This reduced sensation of fatigue is reported to be due to increased oxidative ATP production during exercise and the rate of phosphocreatine recovery after exercise .
-Bendahan et al. have shown that 6 grams of oral CM per day increased aerobic performance.
-Pérez-Guisado and colleagues experimented with 8 g/day of CM and concluded that its use might be useful to increase athletic performance in high-intensity anaerobic exercises.
-Wax, et al. reported that advanced weightlifters ingesting 8 grams of CM performed significantly higher number of repetitions during 5 sequential sets (60% 1 repetition maximum) to failure on the leg press, hack squat, and leg extension machines compared to those that received group.
+Bendahan et al. have shown that 6 grams of oral citrulline malate per day increased aerobic performance.
+Pérez-Guisado and colleagues experimented with 8 g/day of citrulline malate and concluded that its use might be useful to increase athletic performance in high-intensity anaerobic exercises.
+They reported that a single 8 g dose of citrulline malate increased performance by an average of 19%, measured as the number of repetitions performed .
+Wax, et al. reported that advanced weightlifters ingesting 8 grams of citrulline malate performed a significantly higher number of repetitions during 5 sequential sets (60% 1 repetition maximum) to failure on the leg press, hack squat, and leg extension machines compared to those that received group.
+8 g of CM has also significantly increased the number of repetitions during upper body resistance exercise in college-age resistance-trained males .

-In a double-blind, placebo-controlled, crossover study , 10 well-trained males consumed either 12 g of CM or placebo.
+In a double-blind, placebo-controlled, crossover study , 10 well-trained males consumed either 12 g of citrulline malate or placebo.
 Subjects performed 10 (15 seconds) maximal cycle sprints (with 30-second rest intervals) followed by 5 minutes recovery before completing a cycle time-to-exhaustion test at 100% of individual peak power.
-CM supplementation significantly increased plasma citrulline (8.8-fold), ornithine (3.9-fold), and glutamine (1.3-fold), however no acute ergogenic benefits were observed for high-intensity cycling performance.
-Also, no significant effects on total number of repetitions, time to exhaustion, VO2max, anaerobic threshold, or flow-mediated vasodilation was reported by Cutrufello and colleagues .
+CM supplementation significantly increased plasma citrulline (8.8-fold), ornithine (3.9-fold), and glutamine (1.3-fold), however, no acute ergogenic benefits were observed for high-intensity cycling performance.
+Also, no significant effects on a total number of repetitions, time to exhaustion, VO2max, anaerobic threshold, or flow-mediated vasodilation was reported by Cutrufello and colleagues .

 So, it seems that weight lifters and bodybuilders will benefit the most from CM supplementation while it appears to be ineffective in improving aerobic exercise performance.